California Model

 | The Observer

-In naming his San Quentin Transformation Advisory Council in May, Gov. Gavin Newsom chose individuals with years of experience and unique perspectives.
+In naming his San Quentin Transformation Advisory Council, Gov. Gavin Newsom chose individuals with experience and unique perspectives.
 The 21-member council is charged with “reimagining” the state’s oldest prison into one better focused on rehabilitation.
-The council will provide recommendations and a plan to “bring transformational programmatic, cultural and physical change that can serve as a symbol of hope and change.”
+It will provide recommendations and a plan to “bring transformational programmatic, cultural and physical change that can serve as a symbol of hope and change.”

 A woman points to a DJ system while incarcerated people watch